andreperez/Stochastic-Oscilators-Collection/README.md

 ## Motivation 💊

-Here I developed a customized version of *Stochastic Momentum Index (SMI) Ergodic*.
+Here I developed some customized versions of *Stochastic Oscilators*.
-Basically, I took a lot of interesting ideas from the authors mentioned above, and put them all together.
+Basically, I took a lot of interesting ideas from various authors, and put them all together.
 Implementations:

 1. Script developed in PineScript 4
-2. Possibility to choose two themes
+2. Possibility to choose two themes ("Deep Purple" and "Blue and Red")
-3. Possibility to choose the type of moving average applied to both the SMI indicator and the signal
+3. Possibility to choose the type of moving average applied to both indicator and signal
 4. Histogram with gradient colors, emphasizing the strength of momentum
 5. Crossover and crossunder signs
-6. Coloring of the bars like the histogram
+6. Coloring bars like the histogram
 7. Background fill between indicator and signal lines

+Each indicator has it's own defaults.
-By default, the SMI and Signal lines uses the Exponential Moving Average (EMA).
+For example, in SMI (Stochastic Momentum Index) the indicador and signal lines uses the Exponential Moving Average (EMA).
+Here we can choose them.

 In this script, the following moving averages can also be used:

 - Simple (SMA)
+- Exponential Moving Average (EMA)
 - Double Exponential (DEMA)
 - Triple Exponential (THEME)
 - Weighted (WMA)